Autodesk/hig/DEVELOPING.md

 # Deployment

+1. Switch to `development` branch.
 1. `yarn update-packages  # Update package version numbers and adds tags and publish commit`
+1. `git push --follow-tags  # Push development and new tags`
-2. Create a pull request to merge `development` into `master`.
+1. Create a pull request to merge `development` into `master`.
-3. Merge.
+1. Merge.